 Ruby for Pentesters(or Pentesting for Rubyists)

-Hello all =) Couple weeks ago I had a talk on the very first OWASP Kyiv Chapter meetup and this particular article is an overview of my presentation.
-Here you can find a brief list of tools, services, some suggestions, and comments, described in the talk.
-I hope you’ll find something interesting and useful in this article =)
+Hello everyone!
+A couple of weeks ago, I gave a talk at the OWASP Kyiv Chapter Kick-off meetup, and this article provides an overview of my presentation.
+Here, you will find a concise list of the tools, services, suggestions, and comments I covered in the talk.
+I hope you find this article informative and valuable.
+Thank you!

 The presentation itself can be found at: slideshare.net/owaspKyiv.

 OWASP is “an open community dedicated to enabling organizations to conceive, develop, acquire, operate, and maintain applications that can be trusted.”
-In short words, OWASP is a worldwide non-profit organization that wants to improve the security of software.
+In short, OWASP is a worldwide non-profit organization that wants to improve software security.

-Main and the only feature of this tool is to identify websites written using Wordpress - WPScan is a black box WordPress vulnerability scanner.
+The WPScan tool is a free black box WordPress security scanner.
 It can scan and enumerate plugins that are installed, provide links to CVEs, shows hints, dangers and a lot of other info.
 The WPScan CLI tool uses a database of 38,496 WordPress vulnerabilities.

 It’s a patch-level verification for Bundler. bundle-audit checks for vulnerable versions of gems in